Cybergun-GitHub/Cybergun/README.md

     1. If you want to run Cybergun in the command prompt, open it and type "python," then when it opens, type import Cybergun as cg
     2. Cannot hack phones or local accounts (was not designed for that).
+    3. "Destroy" keyword will send malware via the victim's email.
+A
-    3. If you have any ideas, feel free to tell us.
+    4. If you have any ideas, feel free to tell us.

 Happy Cybergunning!